mathias-brandewinder/mathias-brandewinder.github.io/events.md

 ## Want to meet me in person?

-I travel around quite a bit, for conferences and workshops.
+I travel around quite a bit for conferences and workshops.
-And when I do, I try my best to also present at local user groups or meetups.
+When I do, I try my best to also present at local user groups or meetups.
 If you are interested in having me speak somewhere near you, or perhaps in organizing a course or training session, please contact me!